xyefimenko/sw-rescue-operation/README.md

 ### Aggregated Data API endpoint

 - The application provides an API endpoint at `https://sw-rescue-operation.ddev.site/api/planets` that returns aggregated data about the planets.
 The endpoint returns the following data:
-  - List of names of 10 largest planets
+  - List of names of 10 largest planets.
-  - Distribution of the terrain - how many planets have a certain terrain type
+  - Distribution of the terrain - how many planets have a certain terrain type.
-  - Distribution of the species living in all planets with percentage
+  - Distribution of the species living in all planets with percentage.

 ### Logbook